-At December 31, 2018, total advances from the FHLB consisted of \$9.9 million in outstanding debt comprised of 11 notes.
-In 2018, the Bank made FHLB advance payments totaling \$1.6 million.
-Two advances matured, and no new fixed rate advances were obtained in 2018.
+At December 31, 2019, total advances from the FHLB consisted of \$5.4 million in outstanding debt comprised of nine notes.
+In 2019, the Bank made FHLB advance payments totaling \$4.6 million.
+One advance matured, and one was paid off, with no new fixed rate advances obtained in 2019.
 The FHLB notes are collateralized by a blanket floating lien on all of our 1-4 family residential mortgage loans, commercial real estate mortgage loans, and home equity mortgage loans.

 We have issued two junior subordinated deferrable interest notes to wholly owned Delaware statutory trusts.
 The first note for \$30.9 million was issued to CCBG Capital Trust I in November 2004.
 The second note for \$32.0 million was issued to CCBG Capital Trust II in May 2005.
-See Note 9 in the Notes to Consolidated Financial Statements for additional information on these borrowings.
+See Note 10 in the Notes to Consolidated Financial Statements for additional information on these borrowings.